 Each SF soldier is first trained to be light infantry.
 They all go through Army Basic Training, Advanced Individual Training (AIT)(usually at the Infantry School at Ft.
 Benning), Airborne School, and then the SF Selection course, where they learn land navigation (including a difficult timed night land-nav course), wilderness survival (including a graded field “survival” exercise), and patrolling (including reconnaissance, ambushes, raids, reacting to ambush, movement to contact, etc), along with a timed ruck march, obstacle course, rappelling out of helicopters, and hand-to-hand.
 And then they learn their specialty of one of the above – medic, commo, engineer, weapons, etc. Then they put it all together in a field training final phase where they are dropped into the fictitious country of “Pineland” (in the mountains and forests of North Carolina) and have to teach and lead the indigenous people (played by other recruits waiting to enter the training) in irregular warfare against the enemy.

 Then, once they graduate and make it to Group, they all cross train, each specialized team of two training the others so they are all pretty good at all tasks, but experts within their chosen specialty.
 They bring each-other up to a high standard of capability.
-And by having two of each specialty, they have redundancy (two is one, and one is none) and the ability to split into two teams of six if needed.
+And by having two of each specialty, they have redundancy (two is one, and one is none) and the ability to split their specialists among sub-teams if needed.
 They can function as a very capable fighting squad if they need to, but their primary mission is to train and lead others in irregular warfare.

-Oath Keepers is using that successful model and adapting it to our mission, to form Oath Keepers “Civilization Preservation Teams” (we have already received critical input from some of our Special Forces members, and are actively seeking more input from others within the Special Forces community)
+Oath Keepers is using that successful model and adapting it to our mission, to form Oath Keepers “Community Preparedness Teams” (we have already received critical input from some of our Special Forces members, and are actively seeking more input from others within the Special Forces community).